Guidelines for Regionalized Administration of Exams

 Qualifications for hosting organization

-3. Final examinations will require the direct on-site participation of an external examiner who holds the rank of Master Beekeeper or higher and is not a member of the hosting association.
+- Final examinations will require the direct on-site participation of an external examiner who holds the rank of Master Beekeeper or higher and is NOT a member of the hosting association.
 It is this individual’s charge to impartially superintend all details of administering the exams, including training any exam proctors, supervising grading, and settling any disputes therein arising.
 Proctors may be members of the hosting association and must hold at least the grade of Certified, and external examiner will coach these individuals on the content of the exam and correct procedure for testing.
 The host is responsible for arranging the external examiner and covering all costs of the individual’s participation.
 Information about Master Beekeepers available to provide these services.

-4. At least four weeks before an intended offering, the host will submit to Professor Delaplane a written statement describing the group’s qualifications and the proposed training/certifying event.
+- At least four weeks before an intended offering, the host will submit to Professor Delaplane a written statement describing the group’s qualifications and the proposed training/certifying event.

 Road Map of Certifying Process

-3. Host agrees to administer the written exam in a setting that is quiet and without distractions.
+- Host agrees to administer the written exam in a setting that is quiet and without distractions.
 The room will be proctored constantly for the one - hour limit to discourage cheating and answer procedural questions.

-4. The practical exam is administered individually, with one proctor, a clip-board and one candidate.
+- The practical exam is administered individually, with one proctor, a clip-board and one candidate.
 With large numbers of students, it will be necessary to use many proctor/student pairings.

-5. Host agrees to make on-site preparations for the practical exam.
+- Host agrees to make on-site preparations for the practical exam.
 This includes plainly labeling hive parts and comb components; providing live bee hives, smokers, fuel and all necessary bee-handling equipment; and providing real examples of bee diseases or disorders.
 It may be necessary for supervisor to visit the UGA Bee Lab for more specific guidance.

-9. A passing grade (70% or higher) is required for both exams to qualify for the Certified level.
+- Please note this change.
+A passing grade 70% or higher is required for the written exam and a 80% or higher for the practical exam to qualify for the Certified level.